jutnhbr/ADViz-digital-contact-book/readme.md

 Switch the shown contacts by clicking on the corresponding buttons ```Show all contacts``` or ```Show my contacts```.
 You can add new contacts by clicking the ```Add Contact``` button.
 Fill out all the fields and click the ```Save``` button.
 (Not all fields are required, if some input is missing you will get notified).

 # Troubleshooting
+- If the map or the markers are not shown, make sure you have installed the Maps JavaScript API Loader UNPKG package as mentioned above
+- If you are using a different port than 27017, you have to change the port in the ```initDB.js``` script.
+- The Map might have a "Developer Mode" watermark.
+This is normal due to the API Key restrictions.
+You can replace the API Key in the ```index.html``` file with your own key if needed.
+The map should still work though.
+- If you cant login, make sure you have created the database and imported the data using the script.
+If you are using MongoDB Compass, you can see the data in the Compass GUI.
+Alternatively, you can use the ```mongo (below 6.0)``` or ```mongosh (6.0+)``` shell commands to check if the data is there.